Access for members of SALS

 Amicus Curiae is the official journal of the Society for Advanced Legal Studies and the Institute of Advanced Legal Studies.

-The journal is released quarterly covering a diverse range of subjects in Law, as well as reports on recent news from the Institute of Advanced Legal Studies and the wider legal world.
+From autumn 2019, the journal will be published three times a year.
+It covers a diverse range of subjects in Law, as well as reports on recent news from the Institute of Advanced Legal Studies and the wider legal world.
 Contributors include lawyers, legal scholars, and other legal professionals, many of whom are also members of SALS.

-Amicus Curiae is edited by Julian Harris, Associate Research Fellow of the Institute for Advanced Legal Studies.
+Amicus Curiae is edited by Professor Michael Palmer, Senior Associate Research Fellow of the Institute for Advanced Legal Studies.

 Accessing the journal